 The Center for Medicare and Medicaid Services (CMS) requires that everyone on Medicare have creditable prescription drug coverage.
 Prescription drug coverage is offered with Medicare Advantage Plans.
 They are called Medicare Advantage Prescription Drug Plans (MAPD) when paired together.

 These plans provide the convenience of having all Medicare hospital, medical, and prescription drug benefits through one plan.
 Bonus, there is no additional plan premium for prescription drug coverage with a Medicare Advantage Prescription Drug plan.
-In 2020, 90% of Medicare Advantage plans offered Medicare Advantage Prescription Drug Plans (prescription drug coverage), and 89% of all Medicare Advantage enrollees were in MAPD plans.
+In 2023, 89% of Medicare Advantage plans offer Medicare Advantage Prescription Drug Plans (prescription drug coverage).

 A Medicare Advantage plan’s premium can cost as little as $0 per month.
 And 100% of people with Medicare have access to a Medicare Advantage plan with a $0 monthly premium.
-For those that do pay a premium, the monthly average premium for 2022 is $10.68 per month.
-That’s down from $11.11 in 2021 (CMS).
+For those that do pay a premium, the monthly average premium for 2023 is $8.94 per month.
+That’s down from $10.68 in 2022 and $11.11 in 2021.

 Medicare Advantage and Medicare Advantage Prescription Drug Plan premiums are paid directly to the plan provider.
 They are paid separately from any Medicare Part A or Part B premium paid to Medicare.
 Usually, payment is withdrawn from a monthly Social Security benefit, electronic withdrawal, or coupon book.
 At the time of enrollment, your payment method can be chosen.